 On the whole, however, military-connected kids are just like any other kids and teens.
 They face similar questions and issues all teens grapple with growing up, yet they show a resiliency above that of the average child/teen.

 I wouldn’t have traded my childhood for anything, and many of my students say the same to me.
-Most of them love learning about new cultures, meeting new people, seeing the world in a different and unique way, becoming more open-minded to others’ perspectives.
+Most of them love learning about new cultures, meeting new people, seeing the world in a different and unique way, and becoming more open-minded to others’ perspectives.
 Their resiliency teaches me something new every day.

 DoDEA Application Process